About Me Button

 Of course there IS rust.
 They are called Rustangs for good reasons.
 On a scale from 1 to 10 of which 1 is no rust and 10 being extremely rusty I would give it about a 5.
 Overall the floors are in good condition.
 The passenger side is worse than the driver’s side.
 There is rust in places not expected like in the trunk next to the gas tank.
 I have no plans of doing rust repair.
 Welding and metal fab are not skills I have.
 Paying for the rust repairs would make me upside down in the car’s worth.
 Again this is just satisfying my #1 Bucket List spot.

 The factory power steering is really power assisted.
 Not shown well at right is the control valve.
-There is a ball stud on the Pittman arm that shifts when steering and actuates the hydraulics.
+There is a ball stud on the Pittman arm that shifts the valve when steering and actuates the hydraulics.
 And they frequently leak.
 I tested that and it did leak voluntarily without the motor running.
 In theory you can drive the car without the pump running.
-But I was advised by 2 long time Mustang restorers that in driving the car as manual steering the ball stud can pop out of the control valve and have NO steering.
+But I was advised by 2 long time Mustang restorers that if the car was driven as manual steering the ball stud can pop out of the control valve and have NO steering.
 A complete professionally done rebuild was in order here.

 In my garage on 4-4-26